Igor-Vladyka/leaflet.browser.print/README.md

 Thanks to [Jan Pieter Waagmeester](https://github.com/jieter/leaflet-clonelayer) for an idea that helped with map print functionality.

 Also thanks to [IcoMoon](http://icomoon.io/) for the print icon.

+Thanks to [Falke-Design](https://github.com/falke-design/) for restructuring the project and adding more functions